pgxn/rfcs/text/0003-meta-spec-v2.md

 ## Unresolved questions

 *   Can we rely on [Repology] to resolve system dependencies?
-*   How, exactly, do we configure loadable modules, especially when used with an extension?
-*   How do we properly annotate module pre-loading?
-How do we handle load order issues (such as one module depending on another)?
-Or optional pre-loading?
+*   How do we handle load order issues (such as one module depending on another)?
-*   Is it better to bundle dependencies into a package as loadable modules, or to create separate distributions that just contain the loadable modules and depend on them?
 *   Should any of this be deferred?
 For example, maybe omit the `archives` property.
 *   Do we need to continue to treat package names as globally unique, or can